The Obree Position (mk2): The "Superman" position

 position, looking like Superman flying, it was called "Superman" position.

-The picture shos him in the jersey of "Olympia Dortmund" in the spring of 1995.
+The picture shows him in the jersey of "Olympia Dortmund" in the spring of 1995.

 The World Championships 1995

-At the world championships 1995 in Italy he won the title with a brilliant
+At the world championships 1995 in Bogota he won the title with a brilliant

 comeback beating Italy's Andrea Colinelli.